muftring/iu-netsci/topics/epidemics.md

 - large (highly populated) cities are strongly connected to other cities and so the chance for spread of disease is great (almost perfect)

 Mobility matters (also)
-- limited by the speed of human travel
+- the speed of a spreading process is limited by the speed of human travel
+- the faster the means of travel
+- the further the reach of transportation
+- <u>equates to</u>: increased mobility

 Spreading always means Connections
 - network structure plays important role in any spreading process